allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### Dyld3 closure cache

-In order to measure dyld3 launch speed gain, I&nbsp;had to use the dyld3 activation method #2 – providing valid app dyld closure.
+In order to measure dyld3 launch speed gain, I&nbsp;had to use the dyld3 activation method #2 – providing a&nbsp;valid app dyld closure.
 Although setting ``dyld`sEnableClosures`` creates a&nbsp;dyld closure during app launch, the closure is currently not being cached.